petertodd/python-merbinnertree/README.md

   an adversary.

-Why not pure merkle binary radix tree?
+Why not pure merkle binary prefix tree?
 Makes things simplier, but requires about an order of magnitude more hashes. (e.g. 20bit ~= 1million items vs 256bit)